CitrineInformatics/community-tools/web_ui_examples/05_teams.md

 ## Learning outcomes
 After reading this guide, you should feel comfortable:
-* Creating new teams on Citrination
+* Creating new teams on Citrination.
-* Adding datasets and data views to teams
+* Adding datasets and data views to teams.

 ## Teams page
 Clicking the "Teams" menu option will take you to the main page: